erikerlandson/erikerlandson.github.com/source/_posts/2015-03-31-hygienic-closures-for-scala-function-serialization.markdown

       def f() = (x: Int) => v * x
     }

 There is a relatively painless way to decouple values from their parent instance, so that only desired values are included in a closure.
-Passing desired values as parameters to a shim function whose job is to assemble the enclosure will prevent the parent instance from being pulled into the closure.
+Passing desired values as parameters to a shim function whose job is to assemble the closure will prevent the parent instance from being pulled into the closure.
 In the following example, a shim function named `closureFunction` is defined for this purpose:

     object Demo extends App {
       def write[A](obj: A, fname: String) {